 - Steinhardt Overseas Graduate Tuition Fee (3 credits) - TBA

 - Graduate Overseas Registration and Services Fees - TBA

 NYU Steinhardt Graduate Study Tuition and Fees set for the 2021-2022 academic year.

 Tuition, Housing, and Activity fees will be due based on Bursar's Payment Schedule for the Summer 2022 term.

 PLEASE NOTE: Students are responsible for purchasing transportation and airfare to/from the program location.
 All students participating in the program are required to live in NYU-provided housing.

 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: Kayak, Google Flights, and Student Universe for student rates.

 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online Cost of Living tools on websites such as Numbeo, Expatistan, and Budget Your Trip to budget for your ideal study abroad experience.

-Housing arranged by Global Affairs in partnership with NYU London in university residence halls.
+Housing is arranged by Global Affairs in partnership with NYU London in university residence halls or in local hotels.